Keep the Trail Access info current...

 Select items to indicate conditions for access to the trail.

 Keep the Trail Features current...

 Select items to indicate features found along the trail.

 Coast & Beach

 WP GPX Maps Error: GPX file not found! /home/trailhik/public_html/wp-content/uploads/gpx/Mount Anne Day Walk.gpx

-The Mt Anne day walk in Tasmania's South West National Park (and World Heritage area) is an absolutely stunning hike.
-Mt Anne stands at 1423 metres and involves a full day walking.
+The Mount Anne day walk in Tasmania's South West National Park (and World Heritage area) is an absolutely stunning hike.
+Mount Anne stands at 1423 metres and involves a full day walking.

 It is easy walking for a while from here, before you meet another dolerite bolder scramble, and the last steep climb to the peak.
 The peak is not for the faint of heart and should only be attempted in the finest of conditions.
 The views are expansive.
 Frenchmans Cap is visible far to the north west; the deep forests of the Weld River Valley are below you and the distinctive Federation Peak and Precipitous Bluff can be seen in the south.

 Allow a full day for the walk, and for photographers, spending a night is almost compulsory.
 Doing it as a day walk as I did cut into shooting time, and of course being up high at dusk and dawn is one of the pure joys of Tasmanian landscape photography.

 Take the Lyell Highway from hobart to New Norfolk, then the Strathgordon/ Lake Pedder Road.
 Pass through Maydena and then turn left into the Scotts Peak Rd.
 (Midway between Maydena and Strathgordon).
 Follow this for 20km odd, parking in the signed Mount Anne Carpark at Condiminium Creek.